Kentown25/Retail_Sales_Perfomance/README.md

 7. [Conclusion & Next Steps](#conclusion--next-steps)

 ### Introduction
-This project explores sales performance and customer demographics of a retail store across three major categories: Clothing, Electronics, and Beauty.
+Retail businesses often struggle to understand how different customer segments and product categories contribute to overall sales performance.
+Without clear insight into which categories drive revenue, how customer demographics influence purchasing behavior, and how product pricing affects demand, it is difficult to optimize inventory, marketing, or pricing strategies.

-The goal of this project is to analyze this data to provide key insights and recommendations to increase future sales performance.
+This project analyzes retail sales data to identify patterns across product categories, gender, age groups, and price points.
+The goal is to uncover which categories perform best, how customer demographics shape spending, and where opportunities exist to improve sales, target marketing efforts, and refine product inventory.

 Data cleaning & preparation was done in Excel.
-The raw dataset, cleaned dataset, and exploratory pivot tables used during the inspection phase are available in the project repository [(Data)](retail_sales_dataset.xlsx).
+The raw dataset, cleaned dataset, pivot tables, and a data cleaning log to document transformations can be found here: [(Data)](retail_sales_dataset.xlsx).

-An interactive Tableau dashboard used to report and explore sales trends can be found here [(Dashboard)](https://public.tableau.com/views/RetailSales_17846031200520/Summary?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+An interactive Tableau dashboard used to report and explore sales trends can be found here: [(Dashboard)](https://public.tableau.com/views/RetailSales_17846031200520/Summary?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 Insights and recommendations are provided on the following key areas:
-- Category Performance: comparative analysis of total sales by category
+- **Category Performance**: Comparative analysis of product categories and their impact on sales.
+Categories include Beauty, Clothing, and Electronics.
-- Gender Insights: Compare buying behavior of males and females
+- **Gender Insights**: Analysis of buying behavior of males and females across categories.
-- Age Group Insights: Ages range from 18-64 and were broken down into five groups; Under 25, 25-34, 35-44, 44-54, and 55+.
-Spending behavior of each group is analyzed
+- **Age Group Insight**s: An analysis of customer age and their buying behavior.
+Ages range from 18-64 and were broken down into five groups; Under 25, 25-34, 35-44, 44-54, and 55+.
-- Price Point Insights: Prices were $25, $30, $50, $300, and $500.
-Analysis of prices that had the most sales and their demographic makeup.
+- **Price Point Insights**: An evaluation of sales and demographics by price.
+Prices were $25, $30, $50, $300, and $500.

 ### Data Structure:
-- Data Source: Kaggle, includes 1000 rows and 9 columns.
+- Data Source: Kaggle, includes 998 rows and 9 columns.
 - Key Variables: Transaction ID, Date.
 Customer ID, Age, Gender.
 Product Category, Quantity, Price per Unit, and Total Amount.
 - Data Limitations: 1 year of data (2023)

 ### Executive Summary
-- Category Performance: Electronics generated the highest total sales, however sales distribution is balanced across categories.
+- **Category Performance:** Electronics generated the highest total sales, however sales distribution is balanced across categories.
-- Gender Insights: Females contributed more in total sales than males.
+- **Gender Insights:** Females contributed more in total sales than males.
 However, there was no significant difference (<5%).
-- Age Group Insights: Age of customers ranged from 18-64.
-There was no significant difference in total sales across age groups.
-Most sales for beauty were from individuals ages 45-54.
+- **Age Group Insights:** Most sales for beauty were from individuals ages 45-54.
 Most sales from Clothing were from individuals ages 25-34.
-Most sales from Electronics were from individuals ages 55+ (38k) and 35-44(36k)
+Most sales from Electronics were from individuals ages 55+ (38k) and 35-44(36k).
-- Price Point Insights: More $25 and $50 items were sold than any others.
+- **Price Point Insights:** More $25 and $50 items were sold than any others.

 ![Summary](Summary.png)